An all-inclusive experience, redefined…At Bawah Reserve in Indonesia’s pristine Anambas...

 Bawah’s amphibious seaplane or floatplane as it can also be called takes off from Batam’s Hang Nadim International Airport and guests are weighed with their luggage at check-in to ensure even distribution of weight aboard the plane (just be sure to keep prying eyes off the scale) see here for our guide to packing in under 15kg.

-Currently, the plane can hold up to 10 passengers, weight dependant.
+Each of our two planes can hold up to 10 passengers, weight dependant.
 Given the small size of the vessel, passengers feel intimately connected to the process of flying.
 You’ll watch the pilots turn round to give a quick briefing to passengers before the propellers slowly wind up, and they push buttons, pull levers, check gauges and move the aircraft forward.

 Each flight has two pilots in front, one international and one Indonesian.
 One of the international pilots, the dry-humoured Captain Wolski, boasts 6000 hours of flying experience on seaplanes.
 “Landing and taking off on the tarmac is the same but the water is the biggest difference,” he explains after a routine landing.
 “You start as a boat, satisfy the boat planing like a speedboat, and by the end, you are 100% an aircraft.
 In between, you need to satisfy the conditions of both the boat and an airplane.
 The same considerations are also true for landing.
 The runway is always changing, always moving.
 Our plane is designed for short take-offs and landing, with thick wings that generate a lot of lift without the need to point the aircraft at the sky.”